skyrich62/load-n-go-calc/README.md

 std::variant in the PEGTL parse tree node and a "cleaner way(tm)" of visiting the different variants.

-The input is currently only on the command line, and consists of compound statements, assignment statements, if-statements, block statements, declaration statements, loop statements, exit statements, return statements, function definition statements, or expression statements.
+The input is a file named on the command line, and consists of compound statements, assignment statements, if-statements, block statements, declaration statements, loop statements, exit statements, return statements, function definition statements, or expression statements.

+# Statements

 ## Assignment-statements have the form: